Hip Resurfacing Surgery

 1. Non-active lifestyle

-- However, we do not recommend impact loading – jumping on it or running.
+• However, we do recommend caution with activities that involve jumping on it or running.

 2. Active lifestyle

-- This is a great option for individuals who have physically active careers: military personnel, police officers, firemen, EMT’s, construction workers, etc;
+• This is a good option for individuals who have physically active careers: military personnel, police officers, firemen, EMT’s, construction workers, etc;

-- This is also the procedure I recommend for men & women who like to play hard.
-I’ve had patients in their 40’s, 50’s, 60’s & beyond get back to playing hard core tennis, compete in triathlons and run marathons.
+• This is also the procedure I recommend for men who like to play hard.
+I’ve had patients in their 40’s, 50’s, 60’s get back to playing hard core tennis, compete in triathlons and run marathons.

 What are the advantages of hip resurfacing?

-- More normal walking pattern.
-Several studies have shown that walking patterns are more natural following hip resurfacing compared to traditional hip replacement.
+• More normal walking pattern.
+Several older studies have shown that walking patterns are more natural following hip resurfacing compared to traditional hip replacement.
 These differences in walking are quite subtle, however, and special instruments are needed to measure them.

 Who are ideal candidates for a hip resurfacing procedure?